 By using the Services, you agree to be bound by the terms of the present section, in addition to the terms found elsewhere in these TOU.

 a.
-Definition of the Services and the Role of HTP
+Definition of the Services and the Role of CONFIDIA

-The Services are a propriety software system that HTP has developed to facilitate the making of payments to Recipients, as well as additional related functionalities and services such as tax compliance.
-HTP is not a bank or a Money Services Business (“MSB”) and HTP does not offer banking or MSB services.
-HTP only provides the Services which are used to facilitate your making of payments using an Electronic Money Institution license (“EMI”) (as defined in section 4b. below).
+The Services are a propriety software system that CONFIDIA has developed to facilitate the making of payments to Recipients, as well as additional related functionalities and services such as tax compliance.
+CONFIDIA is not a bank or a Money Services Business (“MSB”) and CONFIDIA does not offer banking or MSB services.
+CONFIDIA only provides the Services which are used to facilitate your making of payments using an Electronic Money Institution license (“EMI”) (as defined in section 4b. below).

 b.
 Acceptance Process